-Three Months Ended
+Three Mon ths E nded nded

-ne 30, 2018 July 1 2017 •
+Sep September 29, 2018 September 30, 2017 otember 29, 2018 Se ptember 30, 2017

 Components of net periodic benefit cost:

-Service cost \$ 12 \$ 8
+Service cost \$ 12 \$ 8 \$ 24 \$ 16

-Interest cost 23 25
+Interest cost 23 25 46 50

-Amortization of prior service cost 1 1
+Amortization of prior service cost 1 1 2 2

-Amortization of losses (7) (1)
+Amortization of losses (7) (1) (14) (2)

-Net periodic benefit cost \$ 29 \$ 33
+Net periodic benefit cost \$ 29 \$ 33 \$ 58 \$ 66

-The components of net periodic benefit cost other than the service component are included in Other non-operating expense on the Consolidated Statements of Operations.
+The components of net periodic benefit cost other than the service component are included in other non-operating expense on the consolidated statements of operations.

-11. Income Taxes
+10. Income Taxes

-The Company files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
+The Company files income tax returns in the U.S. federal jurisdiction and various states and foreign jurisdictions.
 With few exceptions, the Company is no longer subject to state or foreign income tax examinations by tax authorities for years ending before April 2, 2005.
 The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before March 29, 2015.
 A U.S. federal tax examination by the Internal Revenue Service for the year ended March 30, 2013 was effectively settled in fiscal 2016.

-The effective income tax rates for the three-month periods ended June 30, 2018 and July 1, 2017, were 17.4% and 25.8%.
-The reduction in the effective income tax rate for the three months ended June 30, 2018 as compared with the prior year period primarily reflects the net benefits of the Tax Cut and Jobs Act ("TCJA" or "the Act"), which reduced the U.S. statutory rate from 35% to 21% for tax years beginning in 2018 and made other changes to the U.S. federal income tax laws affecting both domestic and foreign income.
+The effective income tax rates for the three-month periods ended September 29, 2018 and September 30, 2017, were 11.7% and 36.4%, respectively.
+The reduction in the effective income tax rate for the three months ended September 29, 2018 as compared with the prior year period reflects the net benefits of the Tax Cut and Jobs Act (TCJA or "the Act"), which reduced the U.S. statutory rate for corporations from 35% to 21% for tax years beginning in 2018 and made other changes to the U.S. federal income tax laws affecting both domestic and foreign income.
+The reduction in the effective income tax rate also reflects the impact of increased benefit associated with share-based compensation during the three months ended September 29, 2018.

-TCJA was signed into law on December 22, 2017 revising the U.S. corporate income tax.
-Changes included, but are not limited to, the reduction of the U.S. federal corporate rate from 35% to 21%, the elimination of certain deductions and imposing one-time net charge related to the taxation of undistributed foreign earnings.
-Also on December 22, 2017, the SEC issued Staff Accounting Bulletin No. 118 ("SAB 118") to address the application of U.S. GAAP in situations where a registrant does not have the necessary information available, prepared or analyzed in reasonable detail to complete the accounting for certain income tax effects of the Act.
-In accordance with SAB 118, the accounting for the tax effects of TCJA is not complete as of June 30, 2018; however, reasonable estimates have been made.
+The TCJA was signed into law on December 22, 2017 revising the U.S. corporate income tax.
+Changes included, but are not limited to, the reduction of the U.S. federal corporate rate from 35% to 21%, the elimination of certain deductions and imposing a one-time net charge related to the taxation of undistributed foreign earnings.
+Also on December 22, 2017, the SEC issued Staff Accounting Bulletin No. 118 (SAB 118) to address the application of U.S. GAAP in situations where a registrant does not have the necessary information available, prepared or analyzed in reasonable detail to complete the accounting for certain income tax effects of the Act.
+In accordance with SAB 118, the accounting for the tax effects of the TCJA is not complete as of September 29, 2018; however, reasonable estimates have been made.

 Provisional estimates of \$9,166 for the one-time net charge related to the taxation of undistributed foreign earnings and \$9,318 tax benefit related to the remeasurement of U.S. deferred tax balances to reflect the new U.S. corporate income tax rate were recognized as components of income tax expense as of March 31, 2018.
-No changes have been made to these provisional estimates during the three months ended June 30, 2018.
+No changes have been made to these provisional estimates during the three months ended September 29, 2018.
 Additional information and analysis of the Act is still needed to prepare a more detailed analysis of the Company's deferred tax assets and liabilities, as well as historical foreign earnings and profits and potential correlative adjustments.
 Any subsequent adjustments to the Company's provisional estimates will be recorded to current tax expense in the quarter of fiscal year 2019 when further analysis is complete.